edgio-docs/edgio-docs/guides/applications/v7/performance/cdn_as_code.md

 ### Setting the Production Environment {/* set-production-environment */}

+By default, the first environment created for your property will be tagged as "production".
+This means that the performance of this environment will be prioritized over other environments during periods of high traffic.
+Examples of high traffic periods are a distributed denial of service (DDOS) attack or a load test.

 Designating an environment as the production environment must be managed from the {{ PORTAL }}.
 See [Production Environment](/applications/basics/environments#production-environment) for more information.

 ### Deploying to a Specific Environment {/* deploy-to-environment */}